-For Men For Women Dress pants Dresses, skirts, or dress pants Buttoned or polo shirts Blouse or sweater Sweaters Professional walking shorts/skorts w/blazer Dress shoes/socks Dress business shoes or conservative casual shoes Conservative jewelry Tasteful jewelry, nails and make-up No hoodies, jeans, leggings, yoga pants , or sweatpants are allowed.
-Rubber/beach type Flip-flops, high heel ls or platform shoes are not allowed.
+For Men For Women

+Dress pants Dresses, skirts, or dress pants

+Buttoned or polo shirts Blouse or sweater

+Sweaters Professional walking shorts/skorts w/blazer Dress shoes/socks Dress business shoes or conservative casual shoes

+Conservative jewelry Tasteful jewelry, nails and make-up

+No hoodies, jeans, leggings, yoga pants, or sweatpants are allowed.

+Rubber/beach type Flip-flops, high heels, or platform shoes are not allowed.

 - 2. The Beebe Healthcare student ID badge must be worn above the waist with position and name visible at all times when in the Medical Center and/or at the School of Nursing.
 Only Beebe Healthcare information can be worn with the Beebe Healthcare ID badge.
 Students employed by Beebe Healthcare are not permitted to wear or use their Beebe Healthcare employee ID while in the student role.
 Wearing of the Beebe Healthcare ID badge at cooperating institutions is regulated by that institution. - 3.
-A lab coat with the Beebe Healthcare ID must be worn when in the Medical Center for a School of Nursing assignment or when researching a patient record.
-Only Business Casual clothing is allowed. - 4.
-Dress at cooperating agencies must conform to the dress code of those institutions. - 5.
+Dress at cooperating agencies must conform to the dress code of those institutions. - 4.
 Dress for the classroom is casual.
 Boxers worn as shorts, short shorts/skirts, halter/tube tops, bare feet, bedroom slippers, pajama clothing, hats, caps, or hoods, except for religious purposes, are NOT allowed in the classroom.
-No cleavage, buttocks, or midriffs are allowed to show. - 6.
+No cleavage, buttocks, or midriffs are allowed to show. - 5.
 Dress for a conference is business casual.